-Now on to showing you how to set up an account with Siteground!
+Now on to showing you how to set up an account with Bluehost!

 Step 2: Select your plan

-I recommend starting with the Grow Big plan, it gives you the perfect amount of room to grow as new blogger/website owner.
-The great thing about Siteground is that you can seamlessly upgrade as you go, and the upgrading costs are clear.
+I recommend starting with the Choice Plus plan, as it gives you the perfect amount of room to grow as new blogger/website owner.
+The great thing about Bluehost is that you can seamlessly upgrade as you go, and the upgrading costs are clear.

 Step 3: Choose your domain